-Services that are covered for you What you must pay when you get these services Worldwide emergency and urgent care services Our plan covers worldwide emergency and urgent care services outside the United States under the following circumstances: If you have a medical emergency or require immediate medical care for an unforeseen illness or injury. \$120 copay for each emergency care visit worldwide.
-Worldwide ER services cost sharing is waived if you are admitted to the hospital within 24 hours for the same condition.
-The plan maximum coverage amount is \$250,000. \$120 copay for each urgent care visit worldwide.
+Services that are covered for you What you must pay when you get these services Worldwide emergency and urgently needed care services Benefit includes: Emergency care Urgently needed care Benefit does not include: Transportation back to the United States from another country is not covered Pre-scheduled, pre-planned treatments (including dialysis for an ongoing condition) and/or elective procedures are not covered Services provided by a dentist are not covered \$250,000 maximum plan benefit coverage amount every year for the worldwide benefit. \$120 copay for each emergency care visit outside of the United States and its territories.
+Worldwide ER services cost sharing is waived if you are admitted to the hospital within 24 hours for the same condition. \$120 copay for each urgently needed care visit outside of the United States and its territories.
 Worldwide urgently needed care services cost sharing is waived if you are admitted to the hospital within 24 hours for the same condition.